cs10/su25/syllabus.md

 Lab assignments will be submitted to Gradescope.
 There will be two assignments for each lab (unless specified): one wherein you'll submit the code you wrote, and one with conceptual checkoff problems.
 If you get a full score on both Gradescope assignments, you will get credit for that lab.
 Labs are graded on an all-or-nothing basis, which means if you don't get a full score on either (or both) of the two assignments, then you won't get credit for that lab.
 In our lab sections, TAs and Tutors will be available to help you with the problems.

 Lab X will be due the day that Lab X+1 is scheduled, at midnight.
 That is, each lab is due at midnight on the day that the next lab is released.
 For example, if Lab-12 is scheduled on Tuesday, and Lab-13 is scheduled on Thursday, then Lab-12 will be due at midnight on Thursday.
-There will be 19 graded labs (there's no submission or credit for lab-0 and this includes the two practice exams you must complete), and your lowest 2 lab scores will be dropped.
+There will be ~24 graded labs (there's no submission or credit for lab-0 and this includes the two practice exams you must complete), and your lowest 2 lab scores will be dropped.

 <b>Attendance to lab sections are required and part of your grade.</b> You can miss up to 3 lab sections without penalty so you do not need to inform us when you cannot attend lab.
 If there are extenuating circumstances which cause you to miss more than 3 lab sections (like prolonged sickness, family emergencies, etc.) then you should visit Support OH.
 Please note, the 3 "skip days" for lab sections only applies to attendance (although you do have 2 drops).
 You are still required to complete and submit the lab assignment.
 Lab attendance will be tracked through Google Forms.

 If you cannot attend a lab section, then the lab will be due before the start of the next lab.
 So if you either cannot regularly attend lab, or if you miss a day, the lab will be due earlier.
-For example, if Lab X is due on Tuesday at 11:59PM, but you did not attend lab in-person; then, the deadline for you to submit Lab X is Tuesday at 3PM (the time before the lab section).
+For example, if Lab X is due on Tuesday at 11:59PM, but you did not attend lab in-person; then, the deadline for you to submit Lab X is Tuesday at 10 AM or 12 PM (the time before the lab section).

 ### Discussion Sections